• Skip to primary navigation

 • If using pan drippings, be sure to strain them before using them to remove any solid bits that were stuck on the bottom of the pan.

-• Make sure to add the liquid slowly to the roux so that it doesn't clump up.
+• Make sure to add the drippings slowly to the roux so that it doesn't clump up.

 • If you want a smooth gravy, be sure to whisk it well as it simmers.

-• I like to use a fat separator when I am using pan juices so that I get the beautiful flavor from the thanksgiving turkey.
+• A fat separator is a must have when you're using pan juices so that you get the beautiful flavor from the thanksgiving turkey.

-Refrigerate - This gravy is best served fresh, however, you can store leftover gravy in an airtight in the fridge for up to three days.
+Refrigerate - This gravy is best served fresh, however, you can store leftover gravy in an airtight container in the fridge for up to three days.
+I do not recommend freezing gravy.

 Reheat - I've found it's best to reheat on the stove over low heat, stirring often.
 I like to add some additional broth or water to the gravy while I stir vigorously when reheating to prevent lumpy gravy.